Leigh-Salford-Manchester Bus Rapid Transit: Stops, signalling and ticketing

 Stops along the guided busway section provide level-boarding from platforms and are equipped with passenger information display screens.
 The guided busway crosses local roads on level, light-controlled junctions at which busway services have priority.
-Standard First Greater Manchester fares include travel on Vantage services.

 Awards

 The scheme won the Transport Policy, Planning and Implementation award at the Chartered Institute of Logistics and Transport North West Awards and the award for sustainability at the 10th annual North West Construction Awards in 2016.
 The launch of the Vantage service won the Transport Project of the Year category and the Leigh to Ellenbrook Guided Busway section was the winner in the Construction and Engineering category at the National and the North of England Transport Awards in December 2016.
 Greater Manchester's Bus Priority Package won the National Transport Award for improvements to bus services in October 2017.

 History

 Planning

 A long legal process preceded the busway's construction, including a public inquiry in 2002.
 The decision of the public inquiry was delayed because of great crested newts occupying a site on the route.
 The Department for Transport granted powers to build the busway in 2005 and it was projected to be built by 2009 but preliminary work only started in 2012.
 Powers to build it are set out in the Greater Manchester (Leigh Busway) Order 2005 in the Transport and Works Act.
 The Greater Manchester Passenger Transport Executive estimated in 2005 that the busway would generate around 2 million passenger trips per annum.
 After the public inquiry, a branch bus route from Atherton to Tyldesley and an extension from Manchester city centre to the Manchester Royal Infirmary were added to the scheme.